A while back, I wrote a lengthy post sharing all of the books that I have read and thought every blogger should read too.

 So if I wanted to write an epic piece of content about ‘blogging productivity‘, and have it completed by the end of the week.
 My success list would look something like this:

-- Research topic
+- Research topic idea

-- Collect resources
+- Collect data and resources

 - Write post